 This overview aims to provide a basic understanding for Excel users who haven’t yet got to grips with Power Query, to get you up and running with it.

 If you are already accustomed to doing whizzy things in Excel with macros and VBA, or you have experience with Graphical User Interface (GUI) query tools like MS Access and Business Objects then Power Query is the logical next step.
-It provides an easier and more user-friendly method of doing the key querying tasks:
+It is an ETL (Extract, Transform, Load) tool which provides an easier and more user-friendly method of doing the key querying tasks:

 - Extracting the raw data